strisys/keypa/ReadMe.md

 ### Providers

 A provider is that which from environment variables and secrets can be sourced from.
 These are configured in example code in the last section for each environment.
 Currently, the libary supports [dotenv](https://github.com/motdotla/dotenv), [Azure Key Vault](https://learn.microsoft.com/en-us/azure/key-vault/), and [AWS Secrets Manager](https://docs.aws.amazon.com/secretsmanager/) as providers.
-With respect to the last two, access is secured by the cloud provider and the only supported means is SSO via their respective command line interfaces.
+With respect to the last two, access is secured by the cloud provider and the necessary configurations will need to be set.
+Below are sample CLI commands for logging into Azure and AWS respectively using SSO.

 **Azure CLI SSO**